Hired to Hunt Yourself

 - Tour of the Merrimack: In Wolf Star, an intelligence officer assigned to root out an enemy spy turns out to be the spy.
 He is discovered when he tries to frame someone else.

 - The original novel A Scanner Darkly, which was the basis for the aforementioned movie.

 - In Brothers In Arms, Admiral Naismith is hired to kidnap Lord Vorkosigan—which is quite easy for him since they happen to be the same person.
 The client knows about his double identity and successfully uses the job to lure him into a trap.

 - In Michael Connelly's mystery novel The Poet, the Serial Killer that the FBI is hunting turns out to be one of the FBI agents.

-- Arguably the Trope Codifier, which may have inspired many of the above examples, is Kenneth Fearing's novel The Big Clock.
+- The Trope Codifier, which may have inspired many of the above examples, is Kenneth Fearing's novel The Big Clock.
 This book is about a journalist who is having an affair with a woman who is also the mistress of the owner of the magazine he works for.
 When the owner discovers that his mistress is unfaithful, he murders her, and then orders the journalist to find her lover so that he can frame the man for the murder.

 - Invoked by Kimball Kinnison in Second Stage Lensmen.
 Kinnison had the Patrol plant evidence that he (in his guise as THE Lensman) was tracing the Boskonian communication lines, so that he (in his cover identity as the Boskonian Traska Gannel) would be ordered to investigate.
 This was a cover for Kinnison to go off-planet and join the Dauntless in following a Boskonian ship traveling down a hyperspatial tube.